Arcjet bot detection allows you to manage traffic by automated clients and bots.

 Arcjet SDK tries to do as much as possible asynchronously and locally to minimize latency for each request.
 Where decisions can be made locally or previous decisions are cached in-memory, latency is usually <1ms.

-When a call to the Arcjet API is required, such as when tracking a rate limit in a serverless environment, there is some additional latency before a decision is made.
-The Arcjet API has been designed for high performance and low latency, and is deployed to multiple regions around the world.
+When a call to the Cloud API is required, such as when tracking a rate limit in a serverless environment, there is some additional latency before a decision is made.
+The Cloud API has been designed for high performance and low latency, and is deployed to multiple regions around the world.
 The SDK will automatically use the closest region which means the total overhead is typically no more than 20-30ms, often significantly less.

 What happens if Arcjet is unavailable?